Experiments with Optimal Model Trees: Experiments

-Similar results are seen in Table~\ref{table:regression_glass_box}, when comparing optimal regression trees, with (ORMT) and without (ORT) \svms in the leaves, against CART, M5P, SRL-T, and LS-OMT.
+Similar results are seen in Table~\ref{table:regression_glass_box}, where we compare optimal regression trees, with (ORMT) and without (ORT) \svms in the leaves, against CART, M5P, SRL-T, and LS-OMT.
 The performance metrics for this comparison are the RAE and the number of leaves.
-For the regression case, ORMT is more accurate than all other methods in 7 cases out of 20, being substantially better than ORT in most cases.
-CART shows lower error than the other methods in 10 cases out of 20, while M5P is the best in the remaining 3.
+For the regression case, ORMT is more accurate than all other methods in 9 cases out of 20 (including some ties), being substantially better than ORT in most cases.
+CART shows lower error than the other methods in 8 cases out of 20, while M5P and LS-OMT are the best in 4 and 3 cases out of 20, respectively.
+SRT-L never achieves the lowest RAE.
 As for the number of leaves, ORMT and ORT grow trees of similar size.
-Again, the size limit of four leaf nodes appears to be a constraint on very few datasets.
+The size limit of four leaf nodes appears to be a constraint on very few datasets.
 On the other hand, 7 out of 20 trees grown with M5P have more than 10 leaves, and the largest has as many as 100.
-The trees grown by CART have rarely less than 100 leaves, and generally in the order of hundreds.
+The trees grown by CART can be relatively small, thanks to cost-complexity pruning, but in some cases can still have tens, or even hundreds of leaves.
 Trees produced by SRT-L are typically small, always below 10 leaves and in many cases below 5.
 As for LS-OMT, in half of the cases, trees have less than 10 leaves, while in the other half 10 to 15.